 Pro tips and tricks

 - Don’t skip the chilling time: This allows the pastry to relax (so that it isn’t elastic and reduces the amount of shrinkage) and it also keeps that butter cold.
-When the butter heats and melts in the oven, it creates pockets of steam that make the pastry crispy and flaky.
+This helps to prevent he pastry from shrinking.

 - Don’t skip blind baking: Blind baking may seem like an extra step but it’s well worth it.
 Without it, the bottom of the tart won’t be nice and crisp.